oomek/attractplus/Layouts.md

 The Attract-Mode Plus screen saver and intro modes are really just special case layouts.
 The screensaver gets loaded after a user-configured period of inactivity, while the intro mode gets run when the frontend first starts and exits as soon as any action is triggered (for example if the user hits the select button).
 The screen saver script is located in the `screensaver.nut` file stored in the "screensaver" subdirectory.
 The intro script is located in the `intro.nut` file stored in the "intro" subdirectory.

-Plug-ins are similar to layouts in that they consist of at least one squirrel script file and a collection of related resources.
-Plug-ins are stored in the "plugins" subdirectory of the Attract-Mode Plus config directory.
-Plug-ins can be a single ".nut" file stored in this subdirectory.
+Plugins are similar to layouts in that they consist of at least one squirrel script file and a collection of related resources.
+Plugins are stored in the "plugins" subdirectory of the Attract-Mode Plus config directory.
+Plugins can be a single ".nut" file stored in this subdirectory.
 They can also have their own separate subdirectory or archive file (in which case the script itself needs to be in a file called `plugin.nut`).

 ---